Sabinah Thom: Club career

 Thom has played for DD Sunshine in Malawi Simba in Tanzanoa and the Kvarnsmederns team in Sweden.
 She went on to join TP Mazembe in the DRC.

 International career

 Thom was capped for Malawi at senior level during two COSAFA Women's Championship editions (2020 and 2021).

 In February 2025 she was in the DRC and she flew back to Malawi to join other players picked to play Zambia.
 She was one of seven players based abroad who were included in Lovemore Fazili's Zambia squad.
 Chimwemwe Madise who also made the team is also contracted to play in the Democratic Republic of Congo while Tabitha Chawinga and Rose Kabzere were in France.
 Bernadette Mkandawire was with Vanessa Chikupira in Zambia and Temwa Chawinga joined them from America.
 There were two games in Zambia and Malawi lost the first and won the second with a 3:2 victory with Thom scoring one of the goals.

+In August 2026 she was in Morocco with the national team.
+She, Chimwemwe Madise, and Rose Kadzere were the defence against Zambia.
+The team made the final where they were defeated 3:0 by Cameroon who became the champions at their fourth time in the WAFCON final.